 - It's believed there is no daily limit to the amount of Candy you can earn through the Buddy system in one day.

-- While unconfirmed until the device is out in the wild, it's assumed that like hatching Eggs, using Pokémon Go Plus won't contribute to the distance walked for your Buddy.
+- Like hatching Eggs, using Pokémon Go Plus will contribute to the distance walked for your Buddy.

 - Any Pokémon currently assigned as your Buddy can't be withdrawn from your inventory to defend a friendly Gym.
 To get around this, be sure to use a lower tier of that Pokémon evolution family (a Dratini instead of a Dragonite, for example) or just another of that same creature.
 You can, however, use it to fight in Gyms.